 Certainly not every graph satisfies this property, but some do.
-For example, for k=2 it is not hard to check that in graphs of at least five persons, where
+For example, for k = 2 it is not hard to check that in (connected) graphs with at least five vertices, where each vertex indeed has exactly two metamours.
+Hence, these graphs are 2-metamour-regular.